-While TB generally strikes more men than women, it remains among the top five causes of death for women between 15 and 44 in low- and middle-income countries.
-As for malaria, pregnant women are particularly susceptible to this disease, which can also cause miscarriage, low birth weight or premature births.
+While TB generally strikes more men than women, it remains among the top five causes of death for women between age 15 and 44 in low- and middle-income countries.
+As for malaria, pregnant women are particularly susceptible to this disease.
+Potentially fatal for the woman, it can also cause miscarriage, low birth weight or premature births.

-Biomedical interventions such as access to ARVs or condoms for prevention, while urgent and necessary, will not reduce their vulnerability to HIV.
-Only structural transformations – social, political and cultural – will end the spread of HIV.
+Biomedical interventions such as access to treatment and mosquito nets, while urgent and necessary, are not sufficient to reduce women’s vulnerability to HIV, TB and malaria.
+Only structural transformations – social, political and cultural – will end the spread of the diseases.